 Americans are not getting their recommended vaccinations, putting themselves and others at risk of serious disease.

-This was among the findings by the Centers for Disease Control and Prevention as they released their guidance on immunizations for adults.
+This was among the findings by the U.S. Centers for Disease Control and Prevention as they released their guidance on immunizations for adults.

 A National Health Survey of adults found:

-Among older adults, just 27 percent of people older than 60 were vaccinated with the virus that reduces the incidence of shingles.
+• Among older adults, just 27 percent of people older than 60 were vaccinated with the virus that reduces the incidence of shingles

-The report also found that the rates of immunization were even worse among minorities and the uninsured.
+The report also found that the rates of immunization were worse among minorities and the uninsured.
 People with health insurance are two to five times more likely to get their recommended immunizations.

 Recommended vaccines

+Prevention is very important.
 All adults should get the flu vaccine annually.
 The Advisory Committee on Immunization Practices says adults should receive a tetanus booster once every 10 years and also one dose of Tdap, which protects against whooping cough or pertussis.
 Women are advised to get the Tdap vaccine for each pregnancy as it protects babies from whooping cough.

-“Young adults ages 18 to 25 can still benefit from the HPV vaccine if they haven’t already received it,” Gibson said.
-“These young people should all receive the meningitis vaccine.”
+Young adults ages 18 to 25 can still benefit from the HPV vaccine if they haven’t already received it.
+This age group should also receive the meningitis vaccine.

 At age 60, people should get a zoster shot to prevent shingles, even if they have had shingles before.
 Two different types of pneumococcal vaccines are recommended for adults at age 65 to protect against pneumonia – sepsis and meningitis.

-“Older people who are physically active or teach in a college or come in contact with younger people need the meningitis vaccine because meningitis can be deadly,” Gibson said.
-She also recommends Tdap particularly for grandparents who come into contact with children.
+Older people who are physically active or teach in a college or come in contact with younger people need the meningitis vaccine.
+Grandparents who come into contact with children should receive a Tdap.

 In addition, if you did not have all the necessary childhood immunizations, the CDC recommendations the vaccinations for the following: measles, mumps and rubella (MMR); chicken pox; and human papillomavirus (HPV).
 Pregnant women should not get the MMR or chickenpox vaccines.